vdt/CarND-Vehicle-Detection-P5/README.md

 Sliding Window Search is implemented in `3.
 Implement a Sliding-Window Technique and use the Trained Classifier to search for cars in images` section of the [Vehicle-Detection-and-Tracking.ipynb](Vehicle-Detection-and-Tracking.ipynb) file.

+The `find_car` function combines HOG feature extraction with a sliding window search, the HOG features are extracted for the entire image (or a selected portion of it) and then these full-image features are subsampled according to the size of the window and then fed to the classifier.
+The function performs the classifier prediction on the HOG features for each window region and returns a list of rectangle objects corresponding to the windows that generated a positive ("car") prediction.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+To Show that my pipeline is working , please refer to the

 ---